-Many people are already reducing energy consumption in their homes, schools and workplaces, turning thermostats down, driving less, using more energy-efficient devices, and simply being kinder to the environment through reducing, reusing and recycling, which is something we’ve been practicing at our Arctic ecolodges for over 30 years.
+Many people are already reducing energy consumption in their homes, schools and workplaces, turning thermostats down, driving less, using more energy-efficient devices, and simply being kinder to the environment through reducing, reusing and recycling, which is something we’ve been practicing at our northern ecolodges for over 30 years.
 The awareness created through Polar Bear Week attracts more supporters and creates new conservationists every year.

 According to scientists, climate change has had a dramatic influence on the reduction of the Arctic sea ice.
 This means more open water for steadily longer periods and less time on the ice for the polar bears to hunt seals, the main component of their diet.
 Polar bears not only need the sea ice to maintain their high dietary requirements, they also use it for traveling, socializing and finding mates.

 We’ve seen earlier-than-normal freeze-ups and later-than-normal freeze ups; we’ve seen the Qamanirjuaq caribou herd alter their migratory patterns and we’ve also started to see polar bears hunting beluga whales during the summer months.
 Our interpretation of all this is that the wildlife is reacting to the changes happening to their habitat and they are adapting as they always have.